-Known for its menthol-like smell and as a cut flower, eucalyptus plants can also make stunning container plants and showy annuals.
+Known for its menthol-like scent and as a filler in cut flower arrangements, eucalyptus plants can also make stunning container plants and showy annuals.
 These tough trees have numerous species available (over 700!), and most are native to Australia.
 Although these plants can reach over 200 feet tall, they can be used seasonally in many gardens, and even as a houseplant.

 Eucalyptus Care Must-Knows